TheMinefighter/ConfirmationDialogs/docs/Attribution.md

 SOFTWARE.

 ### dotnet/core
-Parts of the core library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/corefx/blob/master/LICENSE.TXT)) were used in this project.
+Parts of the core library published by the  .NET Foundation and Contributors under the [MIT License](https://github.com/dotnet/corefx/blob/master/LICENSE.TXT) were used in this project.
 License as below.

 The MIT License (MIT)